 A gradual approach has been attempted over the last few years, but progress has been slow.
 This has forced a bolder and more structured programme of changes.
 This, along with the planned increased in the “expat levy” imposed on all foreign workers in the way of taxes will make it more difficult for those wishing to settle there.
 This also includes a dependency fee for any expatriates who have their family living with them in Saudi Arabia.
 The fact that more and more Saudi woman are also taking to the workplace in recent times has put a further burden on the state to provide jobs for their citizens.

 Whether keeping these jobs available exclusively for Saudi nationals will help retool the economy will only become apparent after an uncertain transition period.
 With a large amount of resident expats leaving the country in a relatively short time, it will feel like a big change, but with a surge of available positions on the jobs market, the hope is that retailers won’t struggle to keep their ships sailing smoothly and can fill the job roles quickly.

 If you are moving to Saudi Arabia and you will not be affected by these changes, we can help legalise all of your documents for your Residence Visa and Work Permit.
-Get in touch below for a quotation and further information on the processes involved:
+Get in touch via WhatsApp, use our live chat system or full our form in for a quotation and further information on the processes involved: